Import Weatherstack Data to Google Sheets

 PART 3: PULL WEATHERSTACK API DATA INTO SHEETS

-We can now enter all our values into API Connector and start importing Weatherstack data into Google Sheets.
+Now let’s enter our URL into API Connector and import Weatherstack data into Google Sheets.

 - Open up Google Sheets and click Add-ons > API Connector > Open.